 During the day the boys will go to the homestead where a cow has been slaughtered.
 They will be given the lung and then more to the pastures.
 They would pick a good spot and make fire to roast their meat.
 The lung usually comes together with the heart of the cow.
 The heart normally has extra fat which are removed before roasting and are roasted at the end.

-All the boys share the lung even the young ones.
+All the boys share the lung, even the young ones.
 The heart fat which is roasted last is contended for.
 This fat would be propped up with a stick and it was announced that the one to eat this would have to be the one who is confident and believing himself to be stronger than the rest of the boys.
 This person would snatch the heart fat and the rest of the boys will attack him with their sticks.
 He would ward off the blows and sometimes fail to defend himself since they all attack him at simultaneously.
-If he succeeds to ward off their blows and attack back and wins he then eats the heart fat and be recognized as a valourous boy.
+If he succeeds to ward off their blows and attack back and wins he then eats the heart fat and be recognised as a valorous boy.

 When they have finished eating they then perform war antics and create praises for themselves.
 When they return to the homestead they chant war songs and proceed like a regiment.
 They chant, “Hamba mdayi siye kithi, sibulal’ izwe lamankengane, Awu—-wu!
 Awu—-wu!”.
 They will proceed until they enter the kraal.
 In the kraal there would be adult males eating the cow’s head.
 You would then hear the elders praising their sons with praises such as, “Shebeleza wemashebeleza Nsimbi edla ezinye”.
 (Extracted from N W Mvume – UDW).